Gennady Serebrennikov

-Gennady Grigorievich Serebrennikov (Геннадий Григорьевич Серебренников; born April 3, 1958) is a Russian serial killer and former major of the Ministry of Internal Affairs, who killed 5 witnesses related to his son's 2003 trial.
+Gennady Grigorievich Serebrennikov (Геннадий Григорьевич Серебренников; born 3 April 1958) is a Russian serial killer and former major of the Ministry of Internal Affairs, who killed 5 witnesses related to his son's 2003 trial.

 Biography

-In 1981, Serebrennikov entered the Yelabuga Special Secondary Police School of the MVD, from which he graduated with honors in 1983.
-By decision of the State Qualification Commission, on August 29, 1983, he was officially qualified as a jurist.
+In 1981, Serebrennikov entered the Yelabuga Special Secondary Police School of the MVD, from which he graduated with honours in 1983.
+By decision of the State Qualification Commission, on 29 August 1983, he was officially qualified as a jurist.

 Serebrennikov worked for twenty years at the District Department of Internal Affairs in the city of Omsk, after which he retired with the rank of major.
 According to the recollections of people who knew him, he was ready to do anything in order to maintain the authority entrusted to him.
 The supervision contingent hated, and was afraid of him, as a result.

-Serebrennikov was married, and had two sons - Grigori and Viktor, who both had troubles with the law.
+Serebrennikov was married and had two sons - Grigori and Viktor, who both had trouble with the law.
 Even though his father served with the police, Grigori was allegedly involved in brigandage, but when the search warrant disappeared from the prosecutor's office, he was released.
 His other son, Viktor, was a drug addict.
 Once, Gennady and Grigori Serebrennikov caught the two drug dealers who sold heroin to Viktor and dragged them to the bathhouse, where they brutally beat and even raped them, filming everything on a camera.
 The victims did not report this incident to the police.

 Grigori's crimes

-On October 26, 2000, Grigori Serebrennikov, along with three accomplices - the Chikirevs and Sergei Okoneshnikov - burst into the apartment of entrepreneur Marina Matantseva and tied up her underage son, who was at home.
+On 26 October 2000, Grigori Serebrennikov, along with three accomplices - the Chikirevs and Sergei Okoneshnikov - burst into the apartment of entrepreneur Marina Matantseva and tied up her underage son, who was at home.
 They forced him to show where the money was, and then promptly left.
 After a hot pursuit, only two of the criminals were captured - Alexander Chikirev and his father.
 They did not give up their accomplices and were convicted.

 In 2001, in a state of intoxication, Serebrennikov severely beat up his relative, as a result of which she died.
 His wife, Margarita Nikiforova, witnessed the murder.
 She later testified against him to the police, but Serebrennikov again managed to escape.

-Some time later, at the Khimik gardening partnership, Serebrennikov fought with his drinking buddies, as a result of which one of them died.
+Sometime later, at the Khimik gardening partnership, Serebrennikov fought with his drinking buddies, as a result of which one of them died.
 Serebrennikov was detained, and his other drinking companion, Vladimir Burim, testified against him.